 Drink bone broth

 It should be no surprise that one of the very first things that ensure a good metabolism is having a healthy gut.
 Making sure nutrients are properly assimilated can only happen if the gut is working properly.
 By drinking bone broth on a regular basis, you're ensuring that the mucousal lining of the gut is sealed.
 Bone broth is also a perfect food as it's high in collagen and protein while low in calories.
-If you want additional benefits about bone broth and collagen check out this post and this post.
+If you want additional benefits about bone broth and collagen check out this post.

 I know, I know, how can you possibly boost your metabolism while you're doing nothing but sleeping?
 But it has been well studied that poor sleep is directly related to weight gain and poor metabolism.
 This has to do with the two key hormones that play a role in this process.
 The two are ghrelin and leptin.
 Basically the way these hormones work is; ghrelin tells the body it's hungry and it needs to eat and leptin tells it, it's full and has had enough.
 This study looked at individuals who were sleep deprived and found elevated ghrelin levels while leptin was significantly reduced, resulting in increased appetite.
 So sleep deprivation is directly related to weight gain on a hormonal level.